Guan-MS/DiffWater/README.md

 To resume from a checkpoint file, simply use the `--resume` argument in [test.py](test.py) to specify the checkpoint.

-For your convenience, we provide all paired model used in our paper.
+For your convenience, we provide the pre-trained model in our paper.
 [BaiduYun](https://pan.baidu.com/s/1_woeIfvT6zpUxn-3rItPCg ) password:gms1

 ## Training